 The brownie recipe for this is so easy and tastes great.
 It’s straight-up homemade and you probably already have most of the ingredients.
-I posted the brownie recipe a couple weeks ago.
+I posted the brownie recipe a while ago.
 It can be found here.
 Just follow the directions to make and bake it.
 Cool the brownies completely then cut around the edges of the pan to help it release.
 You can flip it out on a cutting board or cooling rack or cut it in half and dish it out one piece at a time.

 I also used a layer of parchment paper on the bottom of the pan when I baked the brownies for this recipe to ensure the brownie comes out clean and in one piece.